treble37/hmark_react_training/NOTES.md

 1-5 Redux, Testing (Jest, Enzyme, Cypress.io), New React features (context, erorr handling), reusable component design, best practices

+### Terminology

+- The => uses the "this" that inherits from the parent scope enclosure
+- Higher order function - a function that accepts a function

 ## Day 1 6/6/18

 ### Functions